samthebest/dump/agile-data.md

 I have written two posts on how to apply Agile methodlogies in Data Science and Big Data.
 The two areas I have written about were chosen because they are critical in correctly practicing Agile while being the most overlooked and misunderstood practices in the data proffesions.

-**Automatic tests** are absalutely critical in correctly practicing Agile [1], [2], and from TDD evolved more acronyms and terms than many Data Scientists have written tests; there is TDD, BDD, DDD, ATDD, SDD, EDD, unit tests, integrations tests, black box tests, end-to-end tests, systems tests, acceptence tests, property based tests, example based tests, etc. So I wrote: (LINK)
+**Automatic tests** are absalutely critical in correctly practicing Agile [1], [2], and from TDD evolved more acronyms and terms than many Data Scientists have written tests; there is TDD, BDD, DDD, ATDD, SDD, EDD, unit tests, integrations tests, black box tests, end-to-end tests, systems tests, acceptence tests, property based tests, example based tests, functional tests, etc. So I wrote: (LINK)

 The second most lacking part in the data proffesions seems to be a lack of **high-quality code** and **cross-functional teams**.
 Most definitions of Data Science actually include "hacking" as a skill.
 If writting crap code is part of the definition of Data Science it's no wonder then that the proffesion is failing to deliver.
 Cross-functional teams and cross-functional team members have the obvious benifit of being able to deliver end to end working (data-driven) software.
 In the data proffesions this means the team must be able to ETL, clean, prototype, collaborate **and productionize**.
 Collaboration and productionization cannot happpen without high-quality code, which is why I consider the two principles to go hand in hand.
 So I wrote: (LINK)